 - On the first day in Brooklyn, I got a ticket for turning right on a red light.
 The police officer explained to me how to come out clean since my plate was from California, where turning right on a red light is allowed.

-- It was sunny during our two weeks in Washington and Oregon in May.
-You won't see brighter trees than the ones in the Northwest under a sunny day right after 9 months of rain.
+- Washington and Oregon were unexpectedly beautiful.
+You won't see brighter trees than the ones in the Northwest on a sunny day right after 9 months of rain.

 - We got our first COVID shot in a Safeway in Rapid City, South Dakota, while we were grocery shopping.
 "We have excess vaccines that will expire if nobody gets them.
 If anyone wants to get vaccinated, come by the pharmacy."
 When we got to the pharmacy, there was an astonishing number of zero people interested in getting the vaccine.

-- "Do not leave the house" was the text message I got from our Airbnb host in Washington DC on January 6, 2021.
+- "Do not leave the house at all today!" texted our Airbnb host in Washington DC on January 6, 2021.
 We were a 5-minute walk from the Capitol right when it was being attacked.